henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Use of this script is subject to the general terms and conditions of Sanoma Media Finland, found here (only in Finnish): https://oma.sanoma.fi/v2/aihe/tilaus-ja-kayttoehdot/kayttoehdot

 In line with the terms and conditions above, use of this script is prohibited without first obtaining formal consent from Sanoma Media Finland.
-This permission can be obtained by contacting dev@hs.fi.
+This permission can be obtained by contacting Helsingin Sanomat.